confluentinc/ksql/design-proposals/klip-26-java-client-interfaces.md

     * `SHOW STREAMS` (non-extended)
     * `SHOW TABLES` (non-extended)
     * `SHOW QUERIES` (non-extended)
-* Insert values, i.e., insert rows into an existing stream/table
+* Insert values, i.e., insert rows into an existing stream
 * Terminate push query (via the `/close-query` endpoint)

 The purpose of this KLIP is to reach agreement on the interfaces / public APIs.